Branding vs Marketing: The PB&J of Business.

 Common questions asked are

-Truth is, although the terms branding and marketing are used often and sometimes even simultaneously, there is a huge difference between these words and concepts.
+“Aren’t they, like, the same?”Truth is, although the terms branding and marketing are used often and sometimes even simultaneously, there is a huge difference between these words and concepts.

 Branding is what makes your company stand out in your industry.
-You know how people like to say markets are saturated (personally, I don’t believe in “saturated markets”)?
-This is usually the thought when a company is having issues with connecting with their target audience and identifying what truly makes them unique.
+Do you know how people like to say markets are saturated (personally, I don’t believe in “saturated markets”)?
+This is usually the thought when a company is having issues with connecting with its target audience and identifying what truly makes them unique.

-Now let’s be clear: branding is much more than visuals, websites, logos, and aesthetics.
+Branding is much more than visuals, websites, logos, and aesthetics.
 Your messaging is what truly converts.

 Once you have proper messaging and your unique market imprint in place, the next task is deciding how you’ll show up.
 This is marketing.
 The strategy, systems, and approach to how you plan to reach your audience.
-You can have great services and products, but if it is not properly marketed, you’ll get either crickets, or slow sales.
+You can have great services and products, but if it is not properly marketed, you’ll get either cricket or slow sales.

 It is important to know that your branding (visual and nonvisual) will evolve over time.
-There even may be pivots along the way if necessary.
+There even may pivot along the way if necessary.
 The same goes for marketing and strategies applied.
 Once you are clear on your brand promise, audience, and offers, showcasing becomes more intentional and results are generated.

-Next time you are using the terms, Branding and Marketing, think of these key takeaways:
+Next time you are using the terms, branding and marketing, think of these key takeaways: